-Eligibility: In order to obtain a free Veteran's ID card, the applicant should take proof of his/her qualifying service and residency to a Georgia Department of Veterans Service field office.
+Eligibility: In order to obtain a free Veteran's ID card, the applicant should take proof of his/her qualifying service and residency to a GDVS Veterans Field Service Office.
 A Field Service Officer will verify his/her eligibility and issue a completed Certificate of Eligibility (DS-516).
 The applicant must then take the completed DS-516, together with all required identifying documents (birth certificate or passport; Social Security card; two documents showing residential address; and, if applicable, name change documentation) to a Georgia Department of Driver Services (DDS) office.
 A DDS representative will verify eligibility and issue a free Veteran's ID card.

 Honorary ID Card: The Spouse of a disabled Veteran who meets the eligibility and residency requirements for a free Veteran's driver's license and still cannot obtain one may be eligible for a free honorary ID card.

 A Spouse or surviving Spouse is not eligible for a Georgia ID card if he/she possesses a valid driver's license from another state.
-For clarification regarding eligibility qualifications, please refer to the eligibility and residence requirements listed under the Veteran's Driver's License section.
+For clarification regarding eligibility qualifications, please refer to the eligibility and residence requirements listed under the Veteran's Driver's License in the above section.

-In order to obtain a free honorary ID card, the Spouse or surviving Spouse should take proof of qualifying service and residency to a Georgia Department of Veterans Service field office.
-A Field Service Officer will verify his/her eligibility and issue a completed Certificate of Eligibility (DS-516).
+In order to obtain a free honorary ID card, the Spouse or surviving Spouse should take proof of qualifying service and residency to a GDVS Veterans Field Service Office.
+A Service Officer will verify his/her eligibility and issue a completed Certificate of Eligibility (DS-516).